Visiting Professor · UC Berkeley · Research Affiliate · USI Switzerland · PI & Founder, Arab AI Governance & Society Lab

 Prior to USI

 Founded and directed the PROSPER research centre at the College of Public Policy.
-Led major research programmes in governance, welfare systems, and policy evaluation across MENA.
+Led research programmes in public management, AI governance, evaluation, and policy across the MENA region and the Global South.
 Elected Senator of the HBKU University Senate (2023).

 Research Portfolio